marcie-analyst/analyst_projects/SQL_analysis.md

 This dataset was found in the website
 <https://catalog.data.gov/dataset/water-quality-data-41c5e/resource/c013c8da-49d3-4898-93a5-f6c0f0e95a0d>.
-One of the metrics that are used to access water quality is PH, which is a measure of how acidic/basic water is.
-PH ranges from 0-14, for example drinkable water has a PH of 7 which is considered neutral, lemon has PH of 2 which is considered acidic and lastly soap has a PH of 12 which is considered basic.
-The importance of PH in water quality is extremely important, PH accounts for solubility and biological availability.
-The levels of PH affect the organisms living in the water, moreso fluctuating pH in a stream can be an indicator of increasing pollution.
+One important metric used to assess water quality is PH, which is a measure of how acidic/basic something is.
+PH ranges from 0-14, with 7 being considered neutral like drinkable water, 2 being considered acidic such as lemon, and 12 considered basic such as soap.
+Fluctuating pH in a stream can be an indicator of increasing pollution, so maintaining a stable PH range of about 6.5-9 in a natural fresh water source is extremely important.
+If freshwater falls out of that range it can decrease reproduction, stunt growth, and introduce disease to the organisms that reside there.
-The purpose of using this dataset was because I was interested in investigating the relationship of PH levels and other variables such as temperature.
-Specifically I wanted to showcase my ability in understanding and using SQL to clean data, aggregate metrics such as averages, using functions such as wildcards and case whens to take into account blah blah.
+The purpose of using this dataset was to utilize data that is important to me to showcase my ability in understanding and using SQL to clean data, aggregate metrics such as averages, and use functions such as wildcards and case whens to find if the water quality variables like PH are at unsafe levels for this dataset.

 ``` r
 head(df_water)